 29 May 2024

-The bill would place a duty on commercial organisations and public authorities to prevent human rights and environmental harms.
-It requires them to carry out and publish human rights and environmental due diligence assessments covering their own operations, subsidiaries and value chains, and it creates civil liability, penalties and a criminal offence for failures to comply.
+The bill would require commercial organisations and public authorities to prevent human rights abuses and environmental damage.
+It would require them to carry out and publish human rights and environmental due diligence across their own operations, subsidiaries and value chains, and it would create civil liability, penalties and a criminal offence for failures to comply.

 Generated 21 February 2026